turbot/steampipe-mod-github-insights/dashboards/branch/docs/branch_default_report_protection.md

-This dashboard answers the following questions:
+This report answers the following questions:

 - Are the main/default branches of my repositories protected?